blushingpenguin/MongoDB.ApplicationInsights/README.markdown

 ```

 These three helpers register a singleton `MongoClientFactory` instance using the provided settings (if any), and then a singleton `IMongoClient` which will construct a client using the factory and the provided mongo client settings.
 There is a short example of using these at the start of this document.

+If no TelemetryClient instance is registered in the dependency injection container then telemetry will be disabled.